 The Twenty-Five Havanese Coat Colors

-The Havanese comes in a variety of twenty-five coat colors – sixteen standard colors and nine non-standard colors.
+The Havanese comes in a variety of twenty-five coat colors – sixteen standard and nine non-standard colors.

 The Sixteen Standard Havanese Colors